SteveDickinson

 P*, A or S mode

-There is an apparent dilemma here between P* mode and the A & S modes.
-If in P* mode you can use the Main Dial to select an Aperture : Shutter Speed that you desire, what is the benefit of A or S mode.
+There is an apparent conflict here between P* mode and the A & S modes.
+If in P* mode you can use the Main Dial to select an Aperture : Shutter Speed combination that you desire, what is the benefit of A or S mode.
 The difference is that in A mode you are selecting the Aperture that you want, and the Aperture will stay fixed regardless of lighting conditions, focal length selected or EV compensation.
 Similarly with S mode, where you select the desired Shutter Speed and any changes to lighting, focal length or EV compensation will result only in changes to the Aperture.
+In P* mode however changes in lighting, focal length, etc will result in both Aperture and Shutter Speed changing.

 Metering Modes